How to Protect your Zoom Sessions from Disruption

 • When you share your meeting link on social media or other public forums, that makes your event … extremely public.
 ANYONE with the link can join your meeting.

 • Avoid using your Personal Meeting ID (PMI) to host public events.
-Your PMI is basically one continuous meeting and you don’t want randos crashing your personal virtual space after the party’s over.
-Learn about meeting IDs and how to generate a random meeting ID (at the 0:27 mark) in this video tutorial.
+Your PMI is basically one continuous meeting and you don’t want people crashing your personal virtual space after the meeting is over.
+Learn about meeting IDs and how to generate a random meeting ID (at the 0:27 mark) in this short video tutorial.

 • Familiarize yourself with Zoom’s settings and features so you understand how to protect your virtual space when you need to.
-For example, the Waiting Room is an unbelievably helpful feature for hosts to control who comes and goes.
-(More on that below.)
+(See below.)

 Manage screen sharing

-To prevent participants from screen sharing during a call, using the host controls at the bottom, click the arrow next to Share Screen and then Advanced Sharing Options.
+To allow or prevent participants from screen sharing during a call, using the host controls at the bottom, click the arrow next to Share Screen and then choose Advanced Sharing Options.

 Under “Who can share?” choose “Only Host” and close the window.
 You can also lock the Screen Share by default for all your meetings in your web settings.